Lemon Lavender Bundt Cake

 - Heat the oven to 325 °F. Grease and flour a 12-cup bundt pan.

-- In a large bowl, beat together the butter and sugar on medium speed, until fluffy, about 3 minutes.
-Add in the lavender and beat an additional 1-2 minutes.
-Add in the eggs, one at a a time, followed by the vanilla, lemon juice, and lemon zest.
+- Using an electric mixer fitted with a paddle attachment, beat together the butter and sugar on medium speed until fluffy, about 3 minutes.
+Add in the lavender and beat for an additional 1-2 minutes.
+Add in the eggs, one at a time, followed by vanilla extract, lemon juice, and lemon zest.

 - Spoon the batter into the prepared pan.
 Bake for 55 minutes, or until a tester inserted into the center of the cake comes out clean.
 Cool in the pan for 10 minutes, then invert to a wire rack to cool completely before glazing.

-- To make the glaze, heat the heavy cream in a medium bowl in the microwave, until steaming and just starting to bubble, about 60 seconds.
-Add the dried lavender and allow the mixture to seep for 10 minutes.
-Strain the mixture, reserving the lavener-infused cream.
+- While the cake cools, make the glaze.
+Heat the heavy cream in a medium bowl in the microwave or on the stovetop, until steaming and just starting to bubble, about 60 seconds.
+Add the dried lavender and allow the mixture to steep for 10 minutes.
+Strain the mixture, reserving the lavender-infused cream.

-- Add the powdered sugar to a second medium-sized bowl.
-Add the fresh lemon juice and whisk.
+- Add the confectioners' sugar to a second medium-sized bowl.
+Add the fresh lemon juice and whisk to combine.
 Whisk in a few tablespoons of the heavy cream at a time until the desired glaze consistency is reached (thick enough to pour while scraped out of a bowl).
 Pour the glaze over the cake and allow the glaze to solidify for 30 minutes before cutting.

-Cake can be made ahead and frozen.
-Wrap cooled, unglazed cake in plastic wrap, followed by a layer of aluminum foil and store in the freezer for up to 3 months.
-Bring cake to room temperature overnight, then cover with lavender-infused glaze.
+- This cake can be made ahead of time and frozen.
+Wrap the cooled, unglazed cake in plastic wrap, followed by a layer of aluminum foil and store in the freezer for up to 3 months.
+Bring the cake to room temperature before covering with the lavender-infused glaze.

 I love how easy this is while looking so fancy and special!